 About Pat Dunning

 Artist Statement

 My paintings are a reflection, a meditation on my life’s physical, psychological and spiritual experiences.
 I believe in letting these experiences, and the immediate dynamics of the creative process itself, define my art.
-Subconsciously I explore beyond the illusions of reality and the immediate surface of the canvas to reach deeper subconscious mind images for an alternate truth, which is revealed to me through the creative process.
+Subconsciously, I explore beyond the immediate surface of the canvas to reach deeper mind images, which are revealed to me through the creative process.
 For me, this process resembles a trance-like state.
-I begin by just plunging in with a strong emotion dictated by the recent events in my life, and allow the painting to define itself.
-The selection of colors, and the process of painting is a subconscious action, in which I am just an observer, and secondarily a participant of the work.
+I begin by just plunging in with a strong emotion dictated by the recent events in my life, and the whole process of painting becomes a subconscious action in which I am just an observer, and secondarily a participant of the work.
 In essence, “the painting paints itself”.

+About Pat Dunning